CarolLu85/Pong_ganme_day_22/README.md

 the reason is because ball.xcor() the ball here is an object of Ball. i was trying to get the attribute "ball" 's xcor and ycor. it would work ball.ball.xcor. but it doesnt make any sense.

+to tackle this task, the most difficult part for me is the bounce method. at the beginning, i could only make my ball move one step back. i thought i should put this in a loop. it still didnt work out. then i got back to the lecture, got this *-1 idea, then i worked out this bounce method. so via using *-1, it just simplely changes the direction, with the move method outside the if statement will keep the ball moving.